About

 All HTML links external to this site are marked with a “fa-external” icon, such as https://www.eff.org/.

 Articles may contain links to other resources.
-For convenience, at the end of each article, all links appearing in it are listed again, in order of appearance.
+For convenience, all links appearing in an article are listed again at the bottom in a single place, in order of appearance.

 Brief History